 - Direct communications with us - if you have directly communicated with us, through a customer support channel, feedback form, or a bug report, we may retain reasonable records of those communications.

-Even if you delete your account, keep in mind that the deletion by our third party providers may not be immediate and that the deleted information may persist in backup copies for a reasonable period of time.
+Even if you request that your account be deactivated, the deletion of your data by our third party providers may not be immediate and some of the deleted information may persist in backup copies for a reasonable period of time.
 For any privacy or data-protection-related questions, please contact us.

 Processing in the United States